 Luke Jerram’s multidisciplinary practice involves the creation of sculptures, installations and live arts projects.
 Living in the UK but working internationally since 1997, Jerram has created a number of extraordinary art projects which have excited and inspired people around the world.
-In 2022 alone he had 104 exhibitions in 25 different countries, visited by more than two million people.
+In 2023 alone, he had over 115 exhibitions in 27 different countries, visited by more than 3 million people.

-Luke Jerram has been given honorary doctorates from the University of Bristol in 2020 and University of Gloucestershire in 2022.
+Luke Jerram was given honorary doctorates from the University of Bristol in 2020 and University of Gloucestershire in 2022.
 He was made an Honorary Academician of the RWA and Fellow of The Royal Astronomical Society in 2020.
+He currently holds position of Honorary Research Fellow in the School of Biosciences, University of Sheffield.

-In 2019 he set up and funded both the Dreamtime Fellowship to support recent graduates in his home city of Bristol and the Bristol Schools Arts Fund to support secondary schools impacted by austerity.
+In 2019 he set up and funded both the Dreamtime Fellowship to support recent art graduates in his home city of Bristol and the Bristol Schools Arts Fund to support secondary schools impacted by austerity.
+In 2024 he set up the Jerram Foundation to help deliver some of these charitable projects.

-His artwork the Museum of the Moon is one of Luke’s most successful arts projects that has caught the public’s imagination which so far has been presented in different ways, more than 300 times in 30 different countries.
+Many of his artworks combine arts, science and engineering.
+His artwork Museum of the Moon is one of Luke’s most successful touring projects and has been presented in different ways, more than 300 times in 30 different countries.
 With universal appeal, the exhibit has been breaking audience records in venues around the globe.
-Experienced by more than 20 million people worldwide, the artwork has recently toured India with the British Council, been presented at the Commonwealth Games in Australia, Art Basel in Miami 2020 and exhibited in Aarhus, Denmark for the European Capital of Culture.
-In 2019 it was presented at Glastonbury Festival and even on BBC’s Strictly Come Dancing in Blackpool.
-Whilst touring the UK in 2019, 2.1 million people visited the artwork when it was presented at the National History Museum, making it one of the most popular exhibits in the UK that year.
+Experienced by more than 20 million people worldwide, the artwork has toured India with the British Council, been presented at the Commonwealth Games in Australia, Art Basel in Miami, West Bank Palestine and exhibited in Aarhus, Denmark for the European Capital of Culture.
+It has been presented at Glastonbury Festival and even on BBC’s Strictly Come Dancing.
+Over 2 million people visited the artwork when it was presented at the Natural History Museum, making it one of their most popular exhibits ever.

-Since 2008 his celebrated street pianos installation ‘Play Me, I’m Yours’ has been presented in over 70 cities and been enjoyed by more than 10 million people worldwide.
-Launched by the French Minister of Culture in Paris and Mayor Bloomberg in NYC, the installation has received press coverage in almost every newspaper and television station around the globe.
-Luke has installed over 2000 street pianos, but his art project has also been copied by different organisations, creating a global movement of pianos being installed in public places for people to play.
-The concept has now become part of culture.
+Jerram is known worldwide for his large-scale public engagement artworks which leave space for the input of other creatives.
+Over the course of its 12-year tour, his celebrated street pianos installation ‘Play Me, I’m Yours’ was presented in over 70 cities worldwide and has been enjoyed by more than 20 million people.
+The art project brought strangers together leading to many marriages, led to a TV show, and even was discussed in the House of Lords helping to change the UK Music licencing laws.
+Launched by the French Minister of Culture in Paris and Mayor Bloomberg in NYC, the installation received press coverage in almost every newspaper and television station around the globe.
+In collaboration with festivals and arts organisations Luke installed over 2,000 street pianos, but his project has also been copied by many, creating a global movement of pianos installed in public places for people to play.
+‘Play Me, I’m Yours’ changed the rules of public engagement, questioned and broadened where music and play can occur in our society.

-In 2014, giant installation Park and Slide made international headline news, creating 500 news stories reaching an estimated 1 billion people worldwide.
+Reimagining his city of Bristol, Luke’s giant water slide installation Park and Slide made international headline news, creating 500 news stories reaching an estimated 1 billion people worldwide.
+The project questions the role of a city, presenting them as an opportunity for experimentation and a blank canvas for creativity.
 As a consequence of the success of this artwork, several commercial companies sprung up (not affiliated with Luke Jerram), installing temporary slides in cities of America, Europe and Australia.
 With the help of Luke’s DIY slide pack, hundreds of thousands of pounds, have also been raised by charities, presenting their own urban slides across the UK.

-Jerram’s Glass Microbiology artworks are in museum collections around the world including The Metropolitan Museum of Art (NYC), Shanghai Museum of Glass, Wellcome Collection (London) and Corning Museum of Glass (USA).
-In 2020 his sculptures of COVID-19, were use extensively worldwide by the press, to communicate the nature of the pandemic.
-Jerram’s sculptures are also respected in the scientific community with features in The Lancet, Scientific American, BMJ and on the front cover of Nature Magazine.
+Luke’s Glass Microbiology artworks are in museum collections around the world including The Metropolitan Museum of Art (NYC), Shanghai Museum of Glass, Wellcome Collection (London) and Corning Museum of Glass (USA).
+Throughout the pandemic imagery of his sculptures of Covid-19 and the Vaccine, were used by the worldwide press, to communicate the nature of the pandemic.
+Through the sale of these works, over £55,000 was raised for MSF.
+His sculptures are also respected in the scientific community with features in The Lancet, Scientific American, BMJ and on the front cover of Nature Magazine.
 In 2015 his sculptures were presented alongside the work of Leonardo da Vinci at the Artscience Museum, Singapore.
-In 2010 Jerram won the coveted Rakow Award for this work and a fellowship at the Museum of Glass, Washington.
+In 2010 Luke won the coveted Rakow Award for this work and a fellowship at the Museum of Glass, Washington.

-Jerram’s ongoing research of perception is fuelled by the fact that he is colour-blind.
-He studies the qualities of space and perception in extreme locations, from anechoic chambers, to the freezing forests of Lapland and sand dunes of the Sahara desert new ways of seeing emerge from these research field trips.
-Works such as Retinal Memory Volume, Sky Orchestra and the Impossible Garden have emerged from Jerram exploring the edges of perception.
-Published in 2009 by The Watershed, ‘Art in Mind’ is a book written by Jerram that tracks much of his early perceptual research.
+Luke’s ongoing research of perception is fuelled by the fact that he is colour-blind.
+He studies the qualities of space and perception in extreme locations, from Zero G flights in Russia, freezing forests of Lapland and sand dunes of the Sahara desert, new ways of seeing emerge from these research field trips.
+Works such as Retinal Memory Volume, Sky Orchestra and the Impossible Garden have emerged from exploring the edges of perception.

-The Sky Orchestra is another critically acclaimed large scale touring project, which grew out of Europe’s largest arts award – a three year NESTA Fellowship.
-With the Bristol Old Vic, In 2020 he collaborated with musicians of Massive Attack and Portishead, for a performance over Bristol.
+The Sky Orchestra is another critically acclaimed large scale project, which grew out of Europe’s largest arts award – a three year NESTA Fellowship.
+Questioning the ownership of the sky and the boundaries of public vs private space, the artwork plays music at 6am into peoples bedrooms using 7 hot air balloons with speakers attached.
 In 2013 they flew over Derry/Londonderry for UK City of Culture.
-The Mayor of London and LIFT commissioned Sky Orchestra to fly over London to celebrate a year to go until the London Olympics 2012.
+The Mayor of London and LIFT also commissioned Sky Orchestra to fly over London to celebrate a year to go until the London Olympics 2012.
 In 2007 they launched the Sydney Festival and in 2006 they were commissioned by the RSC and Fierce to fly over Stratford-Upon-Avon.

 Jerram has also created unusual gift artworks for his friends and family.
 In 2006 he made a Talking Engagement Ring for his girlfriend.
 The ring has his proposal etched onto the outside of it which can be played back using a miniature record player.
 In 2011, the Talking Ring project was presented at MOMA, Museum of Modern Art, NYC.

 Luke often talks about his work on both national and international television and radio as part of the promotion of his exhibitions.
 See latest press coverage.
-Luke regularly discusses his work on Radio4’s Front Row.
+Luke regularly discusses his work on BBC Radio4’s Front Row.
 Working with independent production companies to develop projects, in 2020 he was commissioned to make the Palm Temple for a 2 hour television programme for Sky Arts.
-In 2015, a 30minute television programme was made about his work for Bloomberg television.

 In 2000 Jerram taught in war torn Mostar, Bosnia and he continues to lecture both in the UK and abroad.
-His most notable lectures include those at The European Space Agency, The Banff Centre, ROM – Royal Ontario Museum, ICA – Institute of Contemporary Art, Corning Museum, Wellcome Collection, Royal Collage of Art, The Ruskin School of Art, University of Washington, Nagoya University.
+His most notable lectures include those at ROM – Royal Ontario Museum, ICA – Institute of Contemporary Art, Royal Society in London, NASA, The European Space Agency, The Banff Centre, Corning Museum, Wellcome Collection, Royal Collage of Art, The Ruskin School of Art, University of Washington, Nagoya University.

 Luke Jerram lives in Bristol UK with his wife and two children.